polybiusproxy/hxCodec/README.md

 ## Building

-### Windows
+### Windows and MacOS

-You don't need any special instructions in order to build for Windows.
+You don't need any special instructions in order to build for Windows or MacOS.
-Just pull the `lime build windows` command and the library will be building with your game.
+Just pull the `lime build windows` / `lime build mac` command and the library will be building with your game.

-### macOS

-Currently, building for macOS isn't supported because we are missing the macOS build of LibVLC.

-**However, if you got LibVLC to build and work on Mac, please make a pull request!**

 ### Linux